 Because the city is so large, it can get away with having multiple Christmas markets all over the place.
 This means that you can travel to Vienna and explore a few different ones – drinking and eating as you go.
 What could be better than Viennese schnitzel, Strudel, and Glühwein all in your belly at once?
 Answer: nothing is better.

 As the country sandwiched in the middle of the three Baltic States, Latvia’s capital city is the birthplace of the modern Christmas tree (true fact) and features lots to do and see.
 Eric explored the city without Lisa while heading through the Baltics but enjoyed every moment spent in Riga.
 The historic city centre had a light snow covering making for awesome photos and an easy wander.
 He even climbed St. Peter’s Church which was worth the fee for the amazing winter views.

 Riga is famous for having a few different Christmas markets around the city’s centre areas.
 One of which is super well-known for the rabbit village that is exactly what it sounds like: tiny wooden houses and real rabbits hopping around this tiny village exhibit!
 There are also lots of great traditional foods that are sure to fill you up (deep-fried bread) and keep you warm for hours.

 Besides rabbit villages, the winter months bring with them other amazing opportunities.
-Eris went on a day trip to Sigulda to the bobsledding track and went actual bobsledding down a track.
+Eric went on a day trip to Sigulda to the bobsledding track and went actual bobsledding down a track.
 It was driven by a member of the Latvian sliding team.
 That’s a memory he’ll have with him forever.

 Prague, Czech Republic